JuliaDocs/Highlights.jl/docs/src/man/lexer.md

 take a `Compiler.Context` object and return a `UnitRange{Int}` as the result.
 A range of `0:0` signifies *no match*.

+!!! warning

+    Using matcher functions and interacting with `Compiler.Context` objects is still subject to change and should be considered **unstable** and **non-public** currently.

+    It is included here only for the sake of completeness and to allow readers of some of the lexers in `src/lexers` to more easily understand their use.

 ### Regular Expression Groups

 ```julia